wipoi/GWAS-assignment/README.md

 # GWAS-assignment
 Here are scripts for the Genome-Wide Association Studies (GWAS) assignment of the *BVG-7003* course.
 Two software will be used : *rMVP* and *GAPIT*.

-## Installing R and Rtools
+## Installing R, Rstudio and Rtools
-> R and Rtools can be downloaded from : https://posit.co/download/rstudio-desktop/.
+> R, Rstudio and Rtools can be downloaded from : https://posit.co/download/rstudio-desktop/.

 ## rMVP R package
 > Scripts for this section are in *mvp.R*.